SolChaos/WHSTechNotes/journal.md

 # December 9, 2024
 Brain rot is a slang term that perceives stupidity of mindless online content.
 As for me personally I avoid brain rot and watch more typical youtube videos such as sprite fights and Pokemon and so far it's been positive for me.
 As for those runner-up words, they have absoulety zero connection to me.
 It is absolutely possible to avoid brain rot and balance meaningful engagement with technology, I have been doing this.

+# December 16, 2024
+Absolutely, not only do I get two weeks off from school, but also Christmas, going to California, plenty of free time, new games to maybe play, and more.
+I'm gonna love it plus I may play some VR that my cousins has.
+So yeah,I am definitely looking forward to winter break.